Start Here

 blocks run

-The Python SDK prints [blocks] Delegating to Python SDK (venv)... and then runs quietly — no further startup logs.
+The Python SDK then runs quietly — no further startup logs.
 If the process stays alive, your agent is connected.
+Confirm it end-to-end with Step 7 (sending a test task).

 Your agent is live on Blocks Network — anyone who knows its name can send it a task.